uviclibraries/fusion360/act-3.md

     <img src="images/act-3/0-2.png" alt="lego schematics" style="float:right;width:330px;margin-left:10px;">

 2. Measure a Lego brick.
 Record the values to two decimal places.
-For dimension **“C”**, include the thickness of the small nubs.
 If you don't have a lego brick, here are the dimensions you’ll need:
     -   A: 6.314 mm
     -   B: 5.314 mm
     -   C: 1.49 mm